 Katherine enjoys outdoor activities, especially skiing, hiking and soccer.
 She also volunteers at the Calgary Humane Society, where she also fosters sick kittens.
-Katherine currently lives in Calgary with her family and their 15-year-old cat.
+Katherine currently lives in Calgary with her family.

-Steph is the proud mother to her chocolate Lab, Knox, a long-haired cat named Kathy, and a veiled chameleon named Johnny Bravo.
+Steph is the proud mother to her chocolate Lab, Knox, and a long-haired cat named Kathy.

 Before joining our team in the fall of 2010, Trish was a hairstylist for 14 years.
 As a part-time staff member, she founded her own pet services company called Sweett Babies Pet Care in 2010.
 Trish has worked in other veterinary clinics, holding roles in reception and as a technician’s assistant.
 For the past two years, Trish has also worked at the Calgary Humane Society, helping with animal in-takes and adoptions.